Einar Gustafson was a 12-year-old cancer patient who launched the Jimmy Fund in 1948 and then quietly succumbed to the disease.

 On May 22, 1948, radio star Ralph Edwards was to ask for donations on a broadcast of his radio show, Truth or Consequences, from Children’s Hospital.

 For the coast-to-coast broadcast, Farber selected Einar, a cute, polite Boston Braves fan who longed to watch games on television.

-During the broadcast from ‘Jimmy’s’ bedside, he was surprised by a visit from Boston Braves players.
+During the broadcast from “Jimmy’s” bedside, Boston Braves players paid him a surprise visit.
 They marched into his room with hats, bats and a small Braves uniform.
-Edwards announced if they raised $20,000, ‘Jimmy’ would get a TV set.
-Before the Braves left Children’s Hospital, people were showing up at the door with dollars, quarters and dimes for Jimmy.
+Edwards announced “Jimmy” would get a TV set if they raised $20,000.
+Before the Braves left Children’s Hospital, people had showed up at the door with dollars, quarters and dimes for Jimmy.